U.S. Department of Transportation

 The Roadway Team works to help keep vehicles on the roadway, and to minimize the consequences of leaving the roadway.

-Safety Management Team
+Safety Data and Analysis Team

 Research Focus Areas – The research focus areas of the Safety R&D program reflect current FHWA strategic focuses.